siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-08-a-comprehensive-guide-to-basic-alu-operations.md

-In this blog post, we will explore the **basic operations of an ALU**, the role it plays within the Central Processing Unit (CPU), and how it serves as the building block of computing functionality.
+In this article, we will explore the **basic operations of an ALU**, the role it plays within the Central Processing Unit (CPU), and how it serves as the building block of computing functionality.
 What is an ALU?